 Integrated digital communication network

-ZODIAC was the codename of an integrated communication system that was
+ZODIAC was the name of an integrated communication system that was

 used by the Dutch Armed Forces from 1979 until the early 2000s.